D20 RP Dice System

 The DM (Dungeon Master, also known as a Storyteller) will be leading the event as normal, of course.
 Remember, no matter what these rules say, the DM’s word is law during an event.
 If/when combat occurs, however, dice will commonly be brought into the event’s running.
 Dice are not normally used outside of combat, unless the DM believes the task is difficult or complicated, depending on your character’s skill set.

 When combat begins, the DM will decide who goes first- the party or the enemy.
 This is known as Initiative.
-Initiative can be decided by dice, of course, but normally, the DM will choose who goes first based on the situation.
+The initiative can be decided by dice, of course, but normally, the DM will choose who goes first based on the situation.
 If the party has been stealthy and clever, it may be the party.
-But if the enemy is laying in wait, the party may be caught off-guard.
+But if the enemy is lying in wait, the party may be caught off-guard.
 Choose your approach wisely!

 There are two main types of rounds in D20 combat- Attack rounds and Defense rounds.
 When the DM declares a round as an Attack round, it is the party’s turn to attack the enemy.
 The party will roll for attack, consider the dice’s outcome, then post their combat action accordingly.
 If you succeed the roll on an attack turn, you deal damage to the enemy.